-Your concentration and focus have to be disconnected from the outside world completely in order for a meditation session to work properly.
+Your concentration and focus have to be completely disconnected from the outside world in order for a meditation session to work properly.
 If you can’t find an uninterrupted space at home, try sitting in your car or walking to a park.

 Don’t be surprised if you find the initial attempts to meditate a little harder than you expected.
 There are several things you can use to aid in focusing your concentration, such as special music or even binaural beats.

 We all have a way of planning something, but never following through.
 Once you find a comfortable space, just start meditation.

 It’s easy to get caught up in the details and try to make everything perfect.
 If you find yourself making excuses like, “I need to buy candles and incense first” or “I need a meditation pillow and an empty room,” then it’s probably time to just sit down and meditate.